Hurricane Felix: Central America

 Early reports suggest severe damage in Honduras and Nicaragua after Felix made landfall as a Category 5 hurricane.
 In Puerto Cabezas, nearly every structure sustained at least roof damage, and many buildings were destroyed.
 Along the Mosquito Coast, flooding and mudslides were reported, destroying many houses and blocking highways.
 The government of Nicaragua declared the northern Caribbean coast a disaster area.
-The Miskito Cays, located about 43 mi from Bilwi on the northeast coast of Nicaragua, was among the strongest hit areas.
+The Miskito Cays, located about 43 mi from Puerto Cabezas on the northeast coast of Nicaragua, was among the strongest hit areas.
 Hurricane Felix had not yet made landfall but reached maximum force when it passed over the Miskito Cays.
 The winds of the hurricane, with speeds of up to 160 mph, destroyed the Cays completely.
 Pillars that previously formed the base of the houses were the only remains on the Cays.

 At least 133 people were reported dead.
 At least 130 of them were in Nicaragua.
 While few details have been disclosed, they include at least 25 dead Miskito fishermen swept away, a drowning death on a boat, impact from a fallen tree and at least one indirect death caused by medical complications after birth.
 There were three deaths reported in Honduras, one of which was caused by a motor vehicle accident caused by heavy rain and landslides, and two caused by flooding in the capital city of Tegucigalpa.
 However, hundreds of others were missing (mostly at sea), and communication was difficult to impossible in many areas.
 Some survivors were also found on the Mosquito Coast who were initially reported missing.